qqoen/contact-list/README.md

 # Contact List

-> Contact list app with authorization page
+> Contact list app with authorization page and basic CRUD operations

 Built with:
 - React